explainers-by-googlers/cross-origin-storage/README.md

     <strong>Question:</strong> Why does this API not target popular JavaScript libraries like jQuery?
   </summary>
   <p>
     <strong>Answer:</strong> The short answer is version fragmentation.
-JavaScript libraries are way more fragmented than AI models, SQLite databases, offline storage archive files, and shared WebAssembly (Wasm) modules.
+JavaScript libraries are way more fragmented than large AI models, SQLite databases, offline storage archives, and Wasm modules.
 The longer answer is that when the Chrome team did <a href="https://github.com/shivanigithub/http-cache-partitioning?tab=readme-ov-file#impact-on-metrics">research</a> in the context of <a href="https://github.com/shivanigithub/http-cache-partitioning">partitioning the HTTP cache</a>, they found that after partitioning the HTTP cache <em>"the overall cache miss rate increases by about 2 percentage points but changes to first contentful paint aren't statistically significant and the overall fraction of bytes loaded from the network only increase by around 1.5 percentage points"</em>.
 Furthermore, since the COS API <a href="#user-consent-and-permissions">requires permission</a> before accessing a file, it would for the majority of web apps not be practical to interrupt the user with a permission prompt for a few kilobytes of savings.
   </p>
 </details>